Bayesian optimization of non-classical optomechanical correlations: Optimization results

 \subsection{Detection angles}

-In an experimental setting, estimating $\covmat$ would require full state tomography.
+In an experimental setting, estimating the covariance matrix $\covmat$ would require full state tomography.
 There is a potentially more efficient method of measuring $\gensqz$, described in~\secref{sec:optomechanical_two_mode_squeezing}, based on the equivalence of $\varxgen\left[\qangc, \qangm, \qangw \right]$ to $\mineig$.
 This method requires three parameters to be determined: $\qangc, \qangm, \qangw$.
 The latter is a weighting that can be determined in post processing.
-The homodyne measurement angles $\qangc, \qangm$ are experimental settings that could be determined through theory-blind optimisation.
-To test this idea in simulation, in which the full covariance matrix $\covmat$ is computed by numerically solving~\eqref{eq:covmat_lyapunov}, $\varxgen$ is calculated as per~\eqref{eq:varxgen_from_covmat}.
-The optimisation algorithm is given only $\qangc, \qangm$ as variables, and the figure of merit is calculated from a fixed $\covmat$.
-In an experiment this is equivalent to running with identical driving parameters.
+The homodyne measurement angles $\qangc, \qangm$ are experimental settings that could be determined through theory-blind type optimization.
+This would require repeated driving with the same pulse parameters, taking measurements to calculate $\varxgen$ as per~\eqref{eq:varxgen_from_covmat}, and using the optimization algorithm to find the values of $\qangc, \qangm$ that minimize $\varxgen$.

-For covariance matrices computed numerically, without the rotating wave approximation, with the experimentally achievable reheating rate $\reheatrate=0.063 \optdamp$ and the mechanical oscillator initially in thermal equilibrium with the bath, optimisation algorithms are unable to navigate the parameter landscape to reliably find the $\varxgen$ equivalent to $\mineig$, as the $\varxgen$ minima is located in a narrow trough.
-This is explained further in~\appxref{sec:detect_optim}.
-This would be further compounded in an experimental setting, as the $\varxgen$ measurements would be intrinsically noisy.

-When the initial temperature of the mechanical oscillator $\nmech$ is much lower than the environment temperature $\ntherm$, for $\covmat$ computed through simulations, the upper bound of $\varxgen$ is much lower, which also reduces the sharp changes in gradient.
-The optimisation algorithm is able to reliably find $\varxgen$ equivalent to $\mineig$, so long as the oscillator is sufficiently cooled, for example phonon number $\nmech=100$.
-Much lower $\nmech$ values than this are now achievable in experiment~\cite{delic_cooling_2020}.
-Therefore this method for estimating the two-mode squeezing by determining homodyne measurement angles through theory-blind optimisation remains a viable option.
-Note that this only helps the measurement process, and that the squeezing is only significantly increased for much lower oscillator temperatures of $\ntherm \sim 1$.
+Tests in simulation find that a gradient descent algorithm (BFGS) finds the optimal values of $\qangc, \qangm$, such that $\varxgen\left[\qangc, \qangm, \qangw \right]=\mineig$ to an acceptable level of precision.
+With reheating rate $\reheatrate=0.063 \optdamp$ it is necessary to cool the oscillator, for instance such that $\nmech=100$.
+Much lower $\nmech$ values than this are achievable in experiment~\cite{delic_cooling_2020}.
+Optimization attempts with the oscillator in initial thermal equilibrium $\nmech=\ntherm$ are not found to be reliable in locating the global minimum for $\varxgen$.
+Explanation for this, and details of the optimization method, are given in~\appxref{sec:detect_optim}.